‘Overwatch’ Getting Deathmatch Modes Via Arcade With New Widowmaker-Based Map

 Overwatch has been an objective-based shooter since its launch last year, but that hasn’t kept fans asking for traditional deathmatch modes.
 Blizzard Game Director Jeff Kaplan obliged in a new video released Thursday announcing Team Deathmatch and Free for All will be coming to the Arcade hopper soon.

 Kaplan did not give a date on when the deathmatch modes would be released to Overwatch other than “really soon.”
-It will likely be released to the Public Test Region (PTR) servers first before Blizzard makes it accessible to everyone.
+The two modes have been released to the Public Test Region (PTR) servers today.

 What is confirmed is both modes will be added to the Arcade hopper where Blizzard puts its experimental and custom game modes.
 Kaplan also said both modes will have a traditional scoreboard.

-Team Deathmatch will be played in teams of six, and the first team to reach 30 kills wins.
-The mode will be played primarily on modified versions of Arena maps and Capture the Flag maps.
+Team Deathmatch will be played with two teams of four, and the first team to reach 30 kills wins.
+The mode will be played primarily on modified versions of the following Arena maps and Capture the Flag maps.

 One twist in Overwatch‘s version of Team Deathmatch involves Mercy.
 Tank and damage-focused characters will obviously be favored in the mode, but the healer will have the ability to take away kill credits from the opposing team with her ultimate ability.